 All of the products tested are well-known and should do well in this test.
 While we do 'create' threats by using publicly available free hacking tools, we don't write unique malware so there is no technical reason why any vendor being tested should do poorly.

-The results were generally strong, and three of the seven products handled 100 per cent of the public threats effectively.
-The other four products missed just one or two threats.
-Targeted attacks were handled quite well.
-However, only products from Kaspersky, Sophos and Microsoft were 100% effective.
-McAfee, ESET and Emsisoft products stopped all but one attacks, while Webroot's missed three.
+The results were generally strong and only two products, from NortonLifeLock and Webroot failed to handle 100 per cent of the public threats effectively.
+Targeted attacks were handled well by most products.
+Six were 100% effective, while Avira stopped all but one.
+The other security software missed between three to five attacks.